-Like we mentioned before, linen is a good call for allowing heat to escape from the body.
+Like I mentioned before, linen is a good call for allowing heat to escape from the body.
 It’s lightweight, has movement and doesn’t stick to you.
 Likewise, cotton is soft, lightweight, breathable and soaks up sweat as an alternative.

 7. A Sundress

 Another of my favourites when it comes to what to wear to the beach is a dress.
 But not just any dress — a sundress.

 In other words, this is a short and strappy number that shows maximum skin for maximum tanning opportunities. *Wink-wink.*